liveandrew/workflow2/README.md

 - **Alerting**:  Get automatically alerted if the application fails or succeeds.

-When a simple script turns into a multi-step application, it's probably time to start looking into DAG processors.
+When a simple script turns into a long-running, multi-step application, it's probably time to start looking into DAG processors.

-## So what is workflow2?
+### So what is workflow2?

 Workflow2 is the DAG processing framework LiveRamp uses to run almost all of its big data applications.

 Workflow2 began (many, many years ago) as a simple in-memory DAG processor, and evolved into a full-featured framework for instrumenting big-data pipelines.

-## What distinguishes workflow2 from other DAG processors?
+### What distinguishes workflow2 from other DAG processors?

 - Workflow2's DAGs -- both the structure and the actual operations -- are defined in Java